PROJECT: README

 Static class (chosen approach)

-is primarily in charge of fetching a web feed from a URL and serializing its contents into an EntryBook
+FeedUtil is primarily in charge of fetching a web feed from a URL and serializing its contents into an EntryBook.

 The advantage of this approach, which is why we decided to use it, is because keeping all the feed handling code in a single class restricts the dependency of ROME at the program boundary, which is more maintainable.